piotrwitek/typesafe-actions/README.md

 > powerful type helper that will infer union type from "action-creator map" object or "module import"

-_NB: This helper works similar to `ReturnType` but instead of function type paramerer it will accept "typeof action-creators" (it can be "import *" from module or "action-creators map")_
+_NB: This helper works similar to `ReturnType` but instead of function type parameter it will accept "typeof action-creators" (it can be "import *" from module or "action-creators map")_

 ```ts
 import { ActionType } from 'typesafe-actions';